ucbds-infra/otter-grader/docs/otter_generate.md

 otter generate autograder -t hidden-tests data.csv utils.py
 ```

+#### Grading with Environments

+Otter can grade assignments using saved environemnts in the log in the Gradescope container.
+This works by unshelving the environment stored in each check entry of Otter's log and grading against it.
+The notebook is parsed and only its import statements are executed.
+For more inforamtion about saving and using environments, see [Logging](logging.md).

+To configure this behavior, two things are required:

+* the use of the `--grade-from-log` flag when generating an autograder zipfile
+* using an Otter configuration file with `save_environments` set to `true`

+This will tell Otter to shelve the global environment each time a student calls `Notebook.check` (pruning the environments of old calls each time it is called on the same question).
+When the assignment is exported using `Notebook.export`, the log file (at `.OTTER_LOG`) is also exported with the global environments.
+These environments are read in in the Gradescope container and are then used for grading.
+Because one environment is saved for each check call, variable name collisions can be averted, since each question is graded using the global environment at the time it was checked.
+Note that any requirements needed for execution need to be installed in the Gradescope container, because Otter's shelving mechanism does not store module objects.

 #### Autosubmission of Notebook PDFs

 Otter Generate allows instructors to automatically generate PDFs of students' notebooks and upload these as submissions to a separate Gradescope assignment.
 This requires a Gradescope token, which can be obtained with `otter generate token`.
 This will ask you to log in to Gradescope with your credentials and will provide you with a token, which can be passed to the `--token` flag of `otter generate autograder` to initialize the generation of PDFs.